 After the Procedure

-Most people who are put on a VAD spend up to 5 days in the intensive care unit after surgery.
-You may stay in the hospital anywhere from 2 to 8 weeks after you have had the pump placed.
+Most people who are put on a VAD spend from a few to several days in the intensive care unit (ICU) after surgery.
+You may stay in the hospital from 2 to 8 weeks after you have had the pump placed.
 During this time you will learn how to care for the pump.

-A VAD may help people who have congestiveheart failure live longer.
-It can also help improve quality of life.
+A VAD may help people who have heart failure live longer.
+It may also help improve patients' quality of life.

 Mcmurray JJV, Pfeffer MA.
 Heart failure: management and prognosis.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 59.
+Goldman's Cecil Medicine .
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 59.

 Heart, section through the middle - illustration